 It should be noted however the above rates are probably unachievable for us as an Authority over the whole portfolio.
-The current average rate we achieve is below this at 0.44%.
-This is because we need to use AAA Money Market Funds for the majority of our portfolio as they are highly secure institutions but the yeild is much lower (ranging from 0.30% to 0.39%), which in turn reduces our average rate achieved.
-We maximise interest on fixed term investments with our part-nationalised bank upt o the limits set out in this strategy and have secured a 1 year deal at 1.05% and some 90 day deals at 0.80%.
-However, the other enhanced rates which could be secured with the part nationalised banks are unable to be achieved as we operate up to our limits with both these banks.
+The average rate we achieved at quarter 2 was below this at 0.40%.
+This is because we need to use AAA Money Market Funds for the majority of our portfolio as they are highly secure institutions but the yeild is lower than base rate (ranging from 0.32% to 0.45%), which in turn reduces our average rate achieved.
+We maximise interest on fixed term investments with our partnationalised bank upto the limits set out in this strategy and have secured two 1 year deals at 0.95%.
+However, the other enhanced rates which could be secured with the part nationalised banks are unable to be achieved as we operate up to our limits with Lloyds and RBS have drastically reduced their rates to as little as 0.40% on some accounts.
 We do continue to be above the 7 Day LIBID rate as a benchmark.